vana-com/vana-private-old/README.md

 Once your keys are generated, ensure they are stored securely and backed up.

-Place the generated key files in the appropriate directories within your configuration folder:
+In the provided config directory, there are dummy files placed to show where your actual files need to go.
+These placeholders are structured to guide you, and they should be replaced with the real files you generate:

 - Keystore files: Place these in `./config/execution/keystore`.
-- Password file: Place in `.`/config/execution/password.txt`.
+- Password file: Place in `./config/execution/password.txt`.
 - JWT Token: Place the token in `./config/jwt.hex`.
 Ensure these files have the correct permissions and are accessible by your Docker containers.